EParisot/Rubik/README.md

 </p>

 The second one is a "Human" algorithm.
 Based on "CFOP" method.
-It uses several algorithm to solve known configurations as it evolve to solution.
+It uses several algorithms to solve known configurations as it evolve to solution.
 Although providing big solutions, the computational time is near from zero.

 <p align="center">